-College of Science Professor, Psychology
+College of Science Psychology Professor, Social Psychology

 David DeSteno is a Professor of Psychology at Northeastern University, where he directs the Social Emotions Group.
 At the broadest level, his work examines the mechanisms of the mind that shape vice and virtue.
 Studying hypocrisy and compassion, pride and punishment, cheating and trust, his work continually reveals that human moral behavior is much more variable than most would predict.